Franek2514/To-do-list/README.md

 # To-do-list
 Basic to do list app built with python tkinter.
 ## App running
-To start programme use "python main.py".
+To start programme use "python main.py" command.